codem/silverstripe-html5-inputs/README.md

 Browser support for these fields is varying although nearly all modern browsers will support these fields to a decent extent.

-Date, datetime and time fields are particularly difficult to support, due to locale differences and event different user expectations within those locales.
+Date, datetime and time fields are particularly difficult to support, due to locale differences and even different user expectations within those locales.

 ### Datalist